Extreme weather

 Residents play a key role in ensuring that the panels consider matters of local concern.
 This is enabled through either registering to speak at a meeting or via a scrutiny topic suggestion.

-Any suggestions that are received will be reviewed by the council's Scrutiny Officer.
-If the suggestion is suitable, then it will be referred to one of our three panels; Corporate, Place or Adults, Children & Health for consideration to be added to the work programme.
+Residents can also submit topic suggestions for potential consideration at a future Panel meeting.
+This helps scrutiny to understand issues that are important to the local community to help identify areas of potential improvement.
+All suggestions will be considered by Scrutiny Officer, and we'll get back to you and let you know whether your request has been accepted, or if there is an alternative course of action that would address your concern.
+If the suggestion is suitable, then it will be referred to one of our three panels; Corporate, Place or Adults, Children and Health for consideration to be added to the work programme.

-Further information on the scrutiny function and how to get involved can be found here.
+Further information on the scrutiny function and how to get involved, please view our How to get involved in Overview and Scrutiny webpage.

 Democratic Services